What’s Involved in SEO Website Translation?

 - Pricewise, you’ll need to pay professional prices to cover the translator’s time.
 Top translators are in demand and don’t give their skills away for peanuts.
 Look at return on investment.
 Professional SEO translations do what they’re designed to do: they generate leads and/or sales.

 - Of course, all the basics for getting a high-quality translation also apply.
-You can read about these in 5 Tips on Professional Translation Services Online, by Lucy Williams.
+You can read about these in 5 Mistakes to Avoid When You Buy Professional Translation Services Online, by Lucy Williams.

 “Don’t let a non-native website designer go for whatever Google Translate tells them.”